-- 1. The court may not enter a default judgment or an order of default on the merits unless the court appoints an attorney for the defendant.
+1. The court may not enter a default judgment or an order of default on the merits unless the court appoints an attorney for the defendant.
 Default means any order, ruling or decree which is adverse to the servicemember's interest.
-Actions taken by the appointed attorney do not bind the servicemember or waive any defenses (including lack of jurisdiction) unless the servicemember has authorized action. - 2.
-The court must grant a 90-day or longer initial stay if there may be a defense to the proceeding which the servicemember cannot present without being present, or if after due diligence, counsel has been unable to contact the defendant or otherwise determine if a meritorious defense exists. - 3.
-After the 90-day stay, the court must appoint an attorney to represent the servicemember in the action or proceeding if it refuses to grant an additional stay. - 4.
-If the court does enter a default, plaintiff may be required to file a bond to indemnify the responding servicemember if the order is later set aside. - 5.
-If the court enters a default judgment during a period of military service (or within 60 days after the end of service), the court must reopen the judgment to allow the servicemember to defend if: - a.
-The service member was materially affected due to military service in asserting a defense, and - b.
-The service member has a meritorious or legal defense to the action or some part of it, so long as the application is filed within 90 days after the end of military service. - B. If the plaintiff or defendant servicemember has received notice of the proceeding: - 1.
-The court may, on its own motion, stay the action for a minimum 90 day stay. - 2.
-The court must grant a minimum 90-day stay of the proceedings if the servicemember communicates that military duty requirements materially affect the servicemember's ability to appear, stating a date when the servicemember will be available, and if the servicemember's commanding officer communicates that the servicemember's current military duties prevent an appearance and leave is not authorized at the time of the hearing. - 3.
-The servicemember may apply for an additional stay in the same manner as the original request.
+Actions taken by the appointed attorney do not bind the servicemember or waive any defenses (including lack of jurisdiction) unless the servicemember has authorized action.

+2. The court must grant a ninety-day or longer initial stay if there may be a defense to the proceeding which the servicemember cannot present without being present, or if after due diligence, counsel has been unable to contact the defendant or otherwise determine if a meritorious defense exists.

+3. After the ninety-day stay, the court must appoint an attorney to represent the servicemember in the action or proceeding if it refuses to grant an additional stay.

+4. If the court does enter a default, plaintiff may be required to file a bond to indemnify the responding servicemember if the order is later set aside.

+5. If the court enters a default judgment during a period of military service (or within sixty days after the end of service), the court must reopen the judgment to allow the servicemember to defend if:

+a.
+The service member was materially affected due to military service in asserting a defense, and b.
+The service member has a meritorious or legal defense to the action or some part of it, so long as the application is filed within ninety days after the end of military service.

+B. If the plaintiff or defendant servicemember has received notice of the proceeding:

+1. The court must grant a minimum ninety-day stay of the proceedings if the servicemember communicates that military duty requirements materially affect the servicemember's ability to appear, stating a date when the servicemember will be available, and if the servicemember's commanding officer communicates that the servicemember's current military duties prevent an appearance and leave is not authorized at the time of the hearing.

+2. The service member may apply for an additional stay in the same manner as the original request.
 If the court refuses to grant the additional stay, the court must appoint counsel to represent the servicemember in the proceeding.
-In cases where an attorney is appointed and the attorney is unable to locate and/or secure the servicemember's agreement to representation, actions by the attorney must not waive any defense of the servicemember or otherwise bind the servicemember.
+In cases where an attorney is appointed and the attorney is unable to locate and/or secure the servicemember's agreement to representation, actions by the attorney shall not waive any defense of the servicemember or otherwise bind the servicemember.
 Any actions taken by the attorney appointed pursuant to an order under the Act do not constitute an appearance for jurisdictional purposes and do not constitute a waiver of any substantive or procedural defense, including a defense relating to lack of personal jurisdiction.